oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 OKTA_OAUTH2_SCOPES=openid,profile,email,offline_access
 ```

+And added a property to `application.properties` to read it.

 `src/main/resources/application.properties`
 ```properties
 okta.oauth2.scopes=${OKTA_OAUTH2_SCOPES}
 ```

-Then, I created an API in Auth0 called `fast-expiring-api` and set the TTL to 30 seconds.
+Then, I created an API in Auth0 called `fast-expiring-api` and set it to expire in 30 seconds.

 ```shell
 auth0 apis create --name fast-expiring --identifier https://fast-expiring-api \